Auyuir/cacheCmodel/README.md

 ## Quick start
 this project is developed using WSL2 Ubuntu 20.04

-compile pls use `make cache` in command line, which is conduct by Makefile
+compile pls use `make` in command line, which is conduct by Makefile

 debug can use debugger in vscode, with **correct local config in .vscode/launch**, and gdb installed in wsl